Skip to main content

 Why does my child need to be taught protective behaviours?

 The Growing Up Program introduces protective behaviours in a very gentle way.
-It is not about making children scared of the world, but providing them with the knowledge and skills to identify when a situation is not ok, making them feel unsafe, and how and where to access help should they need it.
+The program supports children to develop the knowledge and skills to identify when a situation is not ok, making them feel unsafe, or when they might need to seek help.
+It also supports them in identifying how and where to access help should they need it.

 Why does my child need to be taught online safety?